rebekah-zhou/math-test-gen/README.md

 ![front page of math-test-gen](public/FrontPageOfMathTestGen.PNG "Math Test Gen")

 When I was a math educator in Tennessee, I spent a lot of my time with test creation.
-Creating retakes for students was time-consuming, but I believed that every student learns on their own timeline.
-I used several apps, but I knew there was a way to automate the question generation.
+Creating retakes for students was time-consuming, but I believe that every student learns on their own timeline.
+I used several apps, but I knew there was a way to automate the question generation process.
 Inspired by my own frustrations with time management as a math educator, I created Math Test Gen, a state standards based assessment generator.
 The app creates tests with procedurally generated questions and "smart" answers based on a user selected state standard.
-Users can also shuffle questions and answers to give different versions of the same test for different periods.
+Users can also shuffle questions and answers to give different versions of the same test for different classes.

 This project features a react frontend styled with styled-components and a ruby on rails backend.